anooptomar1/createml-image-classifier/README.md

 ### Train using the data

-Now that you've specifiec your training directory, create a model and train it using training data.
+Now that you've specified your training directory, create a model and train it using training data.

 ```swift
 let model = try MLImageClassifier(trainingData: .labeledFiles(at: trainingDir))